difference between federal and state prisons

 In conclusion, while federal and state prisons may seem interchangeable, they have notable differences in their operational structure and the types of inmates they house.
 Federal prisons are used to incarcerate offenders who are convicted of violating federal laws, while state prisons are used to incarcerate offenders who are convicted of violating state laws.
 The major differences are the length of sentences, security measures, and the types of programs and services provided to inmates.
 Knowing these differences can help those who are seeking to learn more about the American justice system understand how it operates better.

-See also difference between were and where
+See also difference between laminate and vinyl

 Table difference between federal and state prisons